-In 2008, Eva Longoria sank a chunk of the cash she earned from starring in Desperate Housewives into Los Angeles restaurant Beso but the business struggled and filed for bankruptcy in 2011, finally closing its doors earlier this year.
+In 2008, Eva Longoria sank a chunk of the cash she earned from starring in Desperate Housewives into Los Angeles restaurant Beso but the business struggled and filed for bankruptcy in 2011, finally closing its doors in 2016.
 Longoria's other food venture, a steakhouse in Las Vegas, fared just as badly.
 It shut for good in 2014 after just two years in business.

 Least successful: Kevin Bacon and Kyra Sedgwick

 When a deal seems too good to be true, it probably is and so it proved for Kevin Bacon and Kyra Sedgwick.
 During the 2000s, the Hollywood couple invested heavily in Bernie Madoff's notorious $50 billion Ponzi scheme and were among the worst affected victims, pretty much losing their entire life savings.

 Another Ponzi scheme victim, 24 star Kiefer Sutherland was relieved of the $869,000 he invested in a cattle scam during the late 2000s.
 Fraudster Michael Wayne Carr had promised bumper returns by buying cattle on the cheap in Mexico and selling to American farmers for inflated prices.
 Carr was jailed for the fraud in 2011.

 Least successful: Natalie Portman